luiarthur/BayesLM.jl/README.md

-# LM
+# Linear Models

-My Bayesian implementations of typical stats functions from R, written in julia.
+My Bayesian implementations of typical linear models functions from R, written in julia.

 ## To Do